Advertisement

 Image by Michela Ravasio / Stocksy

 The older we get, the more we have to pay close attention to our bone health to prevent things like fractures and breaks.
-Namely, bone density starts to decrease after middle-age, with osteoporosis impacting nearly 20% of women and 5% of men1 ages 50 and up.
+Namely, bone density starts to decrease after middle age, with osteoporosis impacting one of every three women and one of every five men1 ages 50 and up.

-But according to new research published in the journal Nature2, there's one lifestyle fix that can help maintain bone density as you age.
+However, according to research published in the journal Nature2, there's one lifestyle fix that can help maintain bone density as you age.
 Here's what they found.

 Studying the impact of a sedentary lifestyle